espericuella/sql_convert/README.md

 ```
 py gen.py table.generate.sql [-b, -f, -s]
 ```
-or
+or this command for help
 ```
-py gen.py -h # for help
+py gen.py -h
 ```

 where **table.generate.sql** is file with DDL table definition.